Full Stack, Front End, Back End — What Does it All Mean?

 - What’s the difference between a full stack web developer and full stack engineer?

-- What skills do I need to become full stack developer?
+- What skills do I need to become a full stack developer?

-- Should I become a full stack developer?
+- Should I become a full stack engineer?

 - What’s the average full stack developer salary?

 - What is a front end developer?